4thelawlz/Cyber-Yankee/Day 1/README.md

 ## Day 1 Actions

-Take these actions in this order, some of these can be done consecitvely as they can be assigned to a various Airmen depending on their Tier level or comfort with the tools.
+Take these actions in this order, some of these can be done consecutively as they can be assigned to a various Airmen depending on their Tier level or comfort with the tools.

 ### CISO
 1. [CISO Intial Actions](#ciso-initial-actions)